 Transport fuel demand

 Transport is the second largest source of emissions, especially from vehicles, which are a major source of air pollution, particularly in urban areas.
 Standards for fuel efficiency of vehicles is the responsibility of the Commonwealth Government.
-As noted in the Transport topic, the demand for transport has increased as the population grows.
+As noted in thetopic, the demand for transport has increased as the population grows.